geoschem/GCHP/docs/source/getting-started/quick-start.rst

 ===========

 This quickstart guide assumes your environment satisfies :ref:`GCHP's requirements <software_requirements>`.
-This means you should load a compute environment such that programs like :program:`cmake` and :program:`mpirun` are available, before continuing.
+This means you should load a compute environment so that programs like :program:`cmake` and :program:`mpirun` are available, before continuing.
 You can find more detailed instructions in the user guide.

 1. Clone GCHP